 If talked about the age criteria for appearing in NEET-UG, 2018, a student must have completed the age of 17 years at the time of admission or will complete the age on or before 31st December of the year of his/her admission to the 1styear MBBS/BDS Course.

 The upper age limit for NEET (UG) is 25 years as of the date of examination with a relaxation of 5 years for the candidates belonging to the SC/ST/OBC category and persons entitled for reservation under the Rights of Persons with Disabilities Act, 2016.

 The NEET exam comes in an objective format with 140 questions to be marked on a separate OMR sheet provided to the students.
 To qualify for the NEET exam, 50 percentile is required for the general category and 40 percent for the reserved ones.

 It is mandatory to clear NEET for every student who wishes to study medicine in abroad.
 If one does not clear the examination, one is not entitled to take admission in MBBS in India or MBBS in Abroad.

-The students of private board are not eligible to sit for the NEET examination as declared by the MCI.
-That is, if a student has done his/her 12 th standard from a private or open school, he/she cannot sit for the NEET examination.
+The students of the private board are not eligible to sit for the NEET examination as declared by the MCI.
+That is, if a student has done his/her 12th standard from a private or open school, he/she cannot sit for the NEET examination.

-Are foreign nationals, Persons of Indian Origin (PIOs), Non Resident Indians (NRIs) and Overseas Citizen of India (OCI) candidates eligible to apply for 15% all India quota seats?
+Are foreign nationals, Persons of Indian Origin (PIOs), Non-Resident Indians (NRIs), and Overseas Citizens of India (OCI) candidates eligible to apply for 15% of all India quota seats?

-Yes, now all foreign nationals, Persons of Indian Origin (PIOs), Non Resident Indians (NRIs) and Overseas Citizen of India (OCI) candidates are eligible to apply for 15% all India quota seats.
-Earlier, 15% all India quota seats were reserved for Indian nationals only
+Yes, now all foreign nationals, Persons of Indian Origin (PIOs), Non-Resident Indians (NRIs), and Overseas Citizens of India (OCI) candidates are eligible to apply for 15% of all India quota seats.
+Earlier, 15% of all India quota seats were reserved for Indian nationals only

 Languages in which NEET 2018 will be conducted?